samipete/WeatherPy-VacationPy/README.md

     1.WeatherPy:
         - creates plots to show the relationship between weather variables and latitude.

-        - computes and shows linear regression for each relationship and provides a discussion about the linear relatioship
+        - computes and shows linear regression for each relationship and provides a discussion about the linear relationship

     2. VacationPy:
         - uses geoviews and the Geoapify API to create a map which displays a point for each city and indicates humditiy relative to the size of the point (shown in the first image)